rotki/rotki/docs/api.rst

       }

    :resjson object result: A dictionary with the details.
 It may contain one of the following amount of details.
-   :resjson list sub-swaps: A list with the details of each sub-swap.
+   :resjson list sub_swaps: A list with the details of each sub-swap.
 Each entry contains the following keys: from_amount, to_amount, from_asset, to_asset.
-   :resjson dict liquity-staking: Information about assets that were staked in liquity in this event.
+   :resjson dict liquity_staking: Information about assets that were staked in liquity in this event.

    :statuscode 200: The details were returned successfully.
    :statuscode 400: Provided JSON is in some way malformed.